krikamol/group/tabs/join.md

 Your cover letter should convey your enthusiasm for pursuing a PhD, especially within our group.
 In your personal statement (approximately 1–2 pages), please summarize your research background and explain how it connects to the research topics you hope to explore.
 Feel free to mention a research paper from our group that has particularly captured your interest.

-> [!TIP]
-> For doctoral candidates, we look for someone with whom we'll enjoy working.
+{% include tip.html content="For doctoral candidates, we look for someone with whom we'll enjoy working.
 Ideally, we want someone who is open-minded, intrinsically motivated, and is not afraid of taking their own initiative.
-Prior experience in publishing research papers is a plus.
+Prior experience in publishing research papers is a plus." %}

 <br>